abhijna/abhijna.github.io/communications.md

 ---

 ## Cell Ranger Software Documentation
-### Online Help, User Manuals, Installation Guides, and More

 As the **lead Software Scientific Writer** for **Chromium Single Cell** products at [10x Genomics](https://www.10xgenomics.com/), I supported the launch of:
 - 9 versions of Cell Ranger